ansys/scade-design-rules/doc/source/rules/project_structure/non_lib_projects.rst

 ------------
 This rule skips all checks if the current project's name starts with the expected prefix for a library.

-For non-library projects, the rule checks all packages, types and constants in the model.
+For non-library projects, the rule checks all packages, types, and constants in the model.
 It fails if:

 * The root package contains more than one operator.
 * The root package contains a type or constant that is unused by the root operator.